-Major commercial development proposals on Thruxton Airfield will need to demonstrate that they:
+Major commercial development proposals on Thruxton Airfield will need to demonstrate that they accord with the development plan policies and that they:

-- a) are part of a long term plan for the site and its users; and, - b) deliver multiple benefits for the airfield, Parish and local environment; and, - c) contribute to the importance of the motor industry and aviation to the Parish at a local and a national level; and, - d) contribute to its sense of place and identity as a former historic airfield: - e) re-use existing buildings where feasible.
+- a) are part of a long term plan for the site and its users; and, - b) deliver multiple benefits for the airfield, Parish and local environment; and, - c) contribute to the importance of the motor industry and aviation to the Parish at a local and a national level: and. - d) contribute to its sense of place and identity as a former historic airfield: - e) re-use existing buildings where feasible.